 - Concessions £3.00

-Depending on the availability of the Cathedral, private evening tours may also be arranged.
+Depending on the availability of the Cathedral, private (historical) evening tours by Cathedral guides may also be arranged.
 Costs:

 - Per Person cost £20.00

 - (Minimum charge £500)

 Behind the scenes a great deal goes on – some 220 people work on preparing Services, creating beautiful music, restoring the stained glass or conserving unique and rare books and documents, much as the monks did many centuries ago.
 Groups visiting the Cathedral can now experience these fascinating aspects of Cathedral life by visiting our conservation workshops to see stonemasons / stained glass conservators in action and/or Archives & Library to view beautiful manuscripts and rare books.